C4tch0603/SimpleScript/README.md

 # SimpleScript

-SimpleScript is an esotheric programming language, written in Java.
+SimpleScript is an esoteric programming language, written in Java.

 The goal is to achieve as much functionality as possible, with as little code as possible.